When you first log in to the U-M Dropbox domain, you may be asked to accept one of the agreements below:

 No, Dropbox Sign is not available for U-M Dropbox.

 Always wait about 30 to 60 seconds.
-Refer to Dropbox: Unable To Share Files or Folders via the Web for more information
+Refer to Dropbox: Unable To Share Files or Folders via the Web for more information.

 Yes, you can store personal or private information in Dropbox.
-While the University cannot guarantee the privacy of faculty-owned scholarly or personal records, employees should take reasonable measures to safeguard against inappropriate or inadvertent access to their records.
+While the university cannot guarantee the privacy of faculty-owned scholarly or personal records, employees should take reasonable measures to safeguard against inappropriate or inadvertent access to their records.
 Employees should create a folder and indicate as “private” or “personal” all personal records or as “scholarship” or “research” all faculty-owned scholarly records maintained on University-controlled premises or property.
 Employees should maintain this information in an identifiable separate location (e.g., folder or file) from their business records.

 Also, as stated in the U-M Standard Practice Guide 601.07: Responsible Use of Information Resources, "Do not use information resources for personal commercial purposes or for personal financial or other gain, except as permitted by Conflicts of Interest and Conflict of Commitment (SPG 201.65-1)."

-The owner of the files or folders can either drag and drop the content into the Team Folder from their individual account OR they can use the Move functionality located in the three-dot icon drop-down menu of the folder.
+The owner of the files or folders can either drag and drop the content into the Team Folder from their individual account, or they can use the Move functionality located in the three-dot icon drop-down menu of the folder.

 Dropbox has removed the ability to create, edit, and store Google Docs, Sheets, and Slides in Dropbox.
 Learn more about the change.